Mortgage Q&A: “Do mortgage inquiries affect credit score?”

-But while mortgage inquiries can certainly add up, they won’t necessarily lower your credit score or affect your ability to obtain financing.
+But while mortgage inquiries can certainly add up, they won’t necessarily lower your credit score or affect your ability to obtain home loan financing.

 - You should definitely shop around for your home loan

-- To ensure you explore all options and obtain the lowest rate possible
+- This ensures you explore all options and obtain the lowest rate possible

-- Fortunately FICO has an algorithm for mortgage inquiries
+- Fortunately FICO has an algorithm designed specifically for mortgage inquiries

-- That doesn’t penalize mortgage shopping in a specified window of time
+- Doesn’t penalize mortgage shopping in a specified window of time

-So you could have your credit pulled by 10 lenders in a week and it would only count as a single inquiry.
+Ultimately, you could have your credit pulled by 10 mortgage lenders in a week and it would only count as a single inquiry.

 Either way, one credit inquiry will likely only lower your credit score by five points or less, so it may not even be a concern if you already have a solid credit score.

-Of course, mortgage inquiries can and will affect consumers differently based on their credit profile, so there’s no absolute rule.
+Of course, mortgage inquiries can and will affect consumers differently based on their credit profile, so there’s no absolute rule in terms of impact.